helencho/sinistagram/README.md

 # Sinistagram

-A fullstack app for sharing your darkest, most sinister photos with family and friends.
-It's your favorite photo-sharing platform in the underworld, inspired by [Instagram](https://www.instagram.com/).
+A fullstack app for sharing your darkest, most evil photos with family and friends.
+It's the most sinister photo-sharing platform in the underworld, inspired by [Instagram](https://www.instagram.com/).
 Original project code can be viewed [here](https://github.com/helencho/insta-clone).

 ![homescreen](./public/home.png)